 On June 6, 1962, the name of the association was changed to National Customs Brokers & Forwarders Association of America, Inc. (NCBFAA) to give it a more national outlook and reflect a new and wider scope.
 International air cargo agents in the United States (CNS/IATA) and non-vessel operating common carriers (NVOCCs) became eligible for obtaining membership and affiliate membership designations expanded.
 The association works through committees, counsel, and representatives.
 The organization closely monitors the legislative and regulatory issues that impact its members and keeps them informed about all the changes.
 It issues weekly Monday Morning eBriefing to inform its members about all the legislative and regulatory changes and other relevant issues.
 Apart from this, various meetings and conferences are held throughout the year.

-National Customs Brokers and Freight Forwarders Association
+Academic Research on the National Customs Brokers and Freight Forwarders Association

 - Recent reforms incustomsadministrations, Haughton, M. A., & Desmeules, R. (2001).
 The international Journal of logistics Management,12(1), 65-82.
 Customs serve an essential role in the chain of services in import and export.
 They are of extreme importance in trade because trade its self if the necessary lifeline of a nation locally, and the outstretched hand to link different countries on a global scale.
 The need to always physically check goods and properties is grossly underrated and seen as a disruption to the flow of trade and its services.
 Critical or a closer look at products being imported has various advantages to a country, economy.
 For instance the importation of drugs or expired canned goods into the country.
 A thorough physical check of goods aids in the sales and distribution of these products.
 Customs services is reputed to be one of the most significant sources of revenue for a nation, Nigeria, to be one of them.
 They are responsible for facilitating trade as they are regarded as a means of reducing the chain of supply inefficiency of these disruptions.
 The readiness which translates to the improvement which can be envisioned and has been cited relatively close to all limited research into the corresponding challenges which is involved in all management of logistics globally.
 This article sole objective is to reduce the obstacles facing all areas of global logistics and to also carry out research in Ares that is very significant to the customs authorities which have been given little preference.
 The systematic qualitative analyses of existing and proposed reforms are based on the facilitation of trade philosophy which provided the bases for deductions.